angular/angular/aio/content/guide/creating-libraries.md

 A library is packaged into an npm package for publishing and sharing.
 This package can also include [schematics](guide/glossary#schematic) that provide instructions for generating or transforming code directly in your project, in the same way that the CLI creates a generic new component with `ng generate component`.
 A schematic that is packaged with a library can, for example, provide the Angular CLI with the information it needs to generate a component that configures and uses a particular feature, or set of features, defined in that library.
-One example of this is Angular Material's navigation schematic which configures the CDK's `BreakpointObserver` and uses it with Material's `MatSideNav` and `MatToolbar` components.
+One example of this is [Angular Material's navigation schematic](https://material.angular.io/guide/schematics#navigation-schematic) which configures the CDK's [BreakpointObserver](https://material.angular.io/cdk/layout/overview#breakpointobserver) and uses it with Material's [MatSideNav](https://material.angular.io/components/sidenav/overview) and [MatToolbar](https://material.angular.io/components/toolbar/overview) components.

-You can create and include the following kinds of schematics.
+You can create and include the following kinds of schematics:

 * Include an installation schematic so that `ng add` can add your library to a project.